 - Points can only be requested after you have completed the internship/work experience or completed the specified time period, i.e., if you are claiming a 15 week internship, then you can only request points after the 15 weeks are complete.

-- You can only earn PRO points for one semester of ITA/Diamond Peer whichever is higher.
-To receive Diamond Peer PRO points after an ITA assignment, please see the department.
+- You can only earn PRO points for one semester of Diamond Peer work.

 - For minimum time periods, point values, and other requirements, review the points table.